Ready for a more-dynamic Personal Financial Management (PFM)? A PFM solution built for a better tomorrow?

 - Contextual Offerings

 Nothing new here, but it’s always worth reminding ourselves of the importance of being contextual with our offers, notifications and general communication with the customer.
 This isn’t changing any time soon, as being relevant with our customers is unlikely to go out of fashion, and we're infinitely more capable of being on-point with data insights and AI powering our PFM solutions.

 - Multi-Channel Banking

 Not just Mobile-First, but a People-First approach, meaning we don't require the customer to adapt to the channel, but rather channel to customer.
-This makes for truly dynamic PFM, as the user is the one to decide on how, when and where.
+This makes for truly dynamic PFM and something that could really help banks, as the user is the one to decide on how, when and where.

 - Focused on Open Banking

 It is easier than ever to access external data thanks to Open Banking and the legislation such as PSD2, in place to ensure greater transparency of data, smoother external account aggregation, and a more holistic look at the bigger picture.